Coping With Side Effects of Antidepressants

 - Don't take depression medicine with alcohol.
-Alcohol can affect how well the medicine works, cause sedation, and possible worsen deprfession.
+Alcohol can affect how well the medicine works, cause sedation, and possibly worsen depression.

 Instead, talk with your doctor about what to do.
 Trying your medication at a lower dose might still give you benefits while reducing side effects.
 Or you could try a new one altogether.
 There are many effective drugs to choose from.

-If your doctor doesn't take your side effects seriously right away, be more clear about needing a plan to address them.
+If your doctor doesn't take your side effects seriously at first, be more clear about needing a plan to address them.

 Whatever you do, don't ignore side effects.
-But don't just accept them either.
+And don't just accept them, either.
 Work with your doctor to resolve them so you have a better chance of recovery from your depression.